HayeonVerse/Hayeon-Archives/README.md

 Website:
 https://hayeonarchive.com

+## License

+The website source code is licensed under the MIT License.

+See the LICENSE file for details.

+## Disclaimer

-This website is a fan-made archive created by fans.
-It is NOT affiliated with MODHAUS, tripleS, or Jeong Hayeon.
-All photos, translations, chats, logos and media belong to their respective owners.
+Hayeon Archive is an unofficial fan-made archive and is not affiliated with Jeong Hayeon, MODHAUS, Fromm, COSMO, or any related company.

+All trademarks and media belong to their respective owners.
-© 2026 Hayeon Archive